Yenyun035/CSE167-Final-Project/writeup.md

 ![Image rendered with rasterization](./scene-rast.png)

-Emmm...It looks really boring.
+Emmm...It looks really boring, but it still has a certain level of shading.
 In fact, the left rectangular object has a ceramic material and the right is silver.
 Now let's get into ray tracing.

 The quality of reflection, smoothness, and resolution of a rendered image depends on the sample size and the recusion depth.
 For this project, the window size (i.e. image size) is 500 width x 375 height.
 Our scene includes a small table with two rectangular objects on it.
 The following images are the results with different sample sizes and recursion depths: